-Under the scan conditions defined above, the iStent inject Trabecular Micro-Bypass System
+Under the scan conditions defined above, the iStent inject W Trabecular Micro-Bypass System Model G2-W is not expected to produce a clinically significant temperature rise after 15 minutes of continuous scanning.
 In non-clinical testing, the image artifact caused by the device extends less than 15 mm from the device when imaged with a gradient echo pulse sequence and a 3.0 T MRI system.